 Our destination for the second day was Camping Frances; a long, strenuous all-day hike from Chileno.
 Once you emerge onto the edge of Lago Nordenskjöld, however, the views are stunning all the way.

 After enjoying breakfast, we set off about 9am.
 We stopped several times during the day by the stunning waters of the lake to conserve our energy and eat snacks.

 It was early evening by the time we reached the campsite.
 We set up for the night on a wooden platform pitch and got an early night, in preparation for another long day.

 Day 3: ascend to Mirador Británico and hike to Paine Grande

-I found the third day to be the most testing and difficult by far.
-We ate some porridge and set off at 7:30am.
+We found the third day to be the most testing and difficult by far.
+After eating some porridge, we set off at 7:30am.

 The hike to Mirador Británico is effectively the middle prong of the W. At Camping Italiano, the beginning point of the ascent, you can leave your bags with a ranger at the campsite office.
 This makes the hike much more manageable.

 It’s a tough hike up to the viewpoint, with rough terrain and some steep sections.
 On the way up we saw (and heard!) ice crashing off the mountain face away in the distance.
 It was amazing to behold.